muratk3n/thirdwave/en/2020/04/turks-culture-national-narrative.md

 As is seen the population hovers mostly around 7 million, it was 8 million at 1025, 7.2 million on 1300, 7 million 1500...
-There is no noticable effect of people arriving here.
-Whatever number arrived, were little in numbers, and melted away in the existing population.
+There is no noticable effect of people arriving here, especially at the famed date 1071.
+Whatever number of ppl arrived, were little in numbers, and melted away in the existing population.